 From the business side, WhatsApp enables you to offer after-sales support and care at a much lower cost than voice calls.
 Since many customers prefer messaging, you can divert much of your after-sales care and engagement to this cheaper channel, relieving pressure on your more expensive voice calls.

-You can use the same chatbot in WhatsApp as you use on other channels, which helps give customers a unified experience whatever channel they choose to engage with you.
+You can use the same chatbot for WhatsApp business messaging as you use on other channels, which helps give your customers a more unified experience regardless of the channel they choose.

 Setting up a WhatsApp Business API account is not as simple as downloading and installing the standard WhatsApp Messenger or WhatsApp Business.
 The process of applying for an account and getting approval typically takes between two and four weeks.